CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

   :width: 400
   :alt: Relative flux error

-  Figure 3.
   Position difference between the sources in the NVSS catalogue and the sources detected in the mosaic of ObsID 200102012.

 Polarization
 **************